 What do you like to do in your spare time?

-Weekends will usually find me watching my children’s football matches, swimming galas etc. or practicing sports with my children.
+Weekends will usually find me watching my children’s various sporting activities or practicing sports with my children.
 I also love to be by the sea, where I will retire one day and I enjoy reading when time allows.